-- All in one
+- All in one Combination

 - Strapless bra or strap bra and garter belt combo

 For evening wear:

-Taking into consideration the occasion was one way to choose garments and body type is the other.
+Taking the occasion into consideration was one way to choose garments and body type is the other.
 Women were sold foundation garments based on fitting into one of four main figure types:

 - Junior: Lightweight bandeau; pantie girdle with satin front panel; elasticized sides and back.
 Pull on girdles are popular with teens.
 Girdles with boning on the back help train a girl to have correct posture.
 Favorite colors are black, nude, yellow and blue with pretty embroidery of flowers.

 - Average: Brassiere with good separation, high waisted elastic and fabric girdle for maximum control.
 The bra may need thicker shoulder straps to provide appropriate lift and breast separation.
 Longline bras provide lift without the pressure of shoulder straps.
 An All-In-One is also ideal for the average body as it both shapes soft flesh and creates curves.

-- Full figure: Strong, heavy fabric all-in-one garment controls curves.
+- Full figure: Strong, heavy fabric, all-in-one garment controls curves.
 Boning lends extra support, Built in brassiere molds chest and back flesh.
 Full figures need an All-In-One to achieve the 1940s silhouette.
 A version with long thigh coverage is critical to a smooth figure.

 1940s “Bra” Brassiere